Spain ready to negotiate with truckers to avoid Christmas strike | Business

 - Spain

-Spain's government is prepared to negotiate with truck drivers and believes a three-day strike called by an industry association in the run-up to Christmas can be avoided, two ministers said on Thursday.
-"I am convinced that through dialogue and agreement we will be able to overcome this crisis and avoid the strike that has been announced," Transport Minister Raquel Sanchez said at an event where she announced a 400 million euro ($462.56 million)investment in decarbonising road transport.
+Spain's government is prepared to negotiate with truck drivers and believes a three-day strike called by an industry association in the run-up to Christmas can be averted, two ministers said on Thursday.
+"I am convinced that through dialogue and agreement we will be able to overcome this crisis and avoid the strike," Transport Minister Raquel Sanchez said at an event where she announced a 400 million euro ($462.6 million) investment to decarbonise road transport.

-Negotiations over a package of requests the association presented last year - including prohibiting drivers from loading and unloading merchandise, building safe rest areas and state support in the face of rising fuel prices - did not bear fruit. ($1 = 0.8648 euros)
+Negotiations over a package of requests presented last year - including prohibiting drivers from loading and unloading merchandise, building safe rest areas and state support in the face of rising fuel prices - have so far not borne fruit. ($1 = 0.8648 euros)